fastmachinelearning/models/keras-to-hls/README.md

 ### General limitations:

 - `keras.layers.Lambda` is currently not supported.
-- Layer's operations on different axes are generally not supported (except for `Concatenate` layer).
+- Layer's operations on different axes are generally not supported (except for `Concatenate` layer), we are just using the each layer's default axis.
 - Dilations are not supported for convolutional layers.
 - We current do not support different data format (using `data_formal = "channels_last"` as default)